rubincc/minikube/README.md

 Of course before running terraform commands the `.env` file must be sourced.

 Although the VM used for templating had `nested hardware virtualization` enabled the resulted VM after cloning operation had not.
 It seems that vSphere provider keeps that boolean parameter  `false` by default.
 See [nested_hv_enabled](https://www.terraform.io/docs/providers/vsphere/r/virtual_machine.html#nested_hv_enabled).
 Without this **Minikube** will not run inside a VM.
 The Minikube VM will use the KVM driver.

+The user that will start Minikube should be added to the local group `libvirt` to stop asking the password at each 3 seconds until the cluster is started.
+Also, for the better, set Minikube memory permanently with this:

+    # minikube config set memory='4096m'

 ## Links:
 [Minikube Home](https://minikube.sigs.k8s.io/)